-The call for nominations are currently openClosing date
+The call for nominations is currently closed

 To be eligible for nomination an appropriate period of time should elapse following the receipt of any other Academy award.

-© 2020 Australian Academy of Science
+© 2023 Australian Academy of Science